sntcristian/and-kge/pykeen-AND/README.md

 <h1>Pykeen-AND</h1>
-This folder contains some extension files of [pykeen v.1.4.1-dev](https://github.com/pykeen/pykeen).
+This folder contains some extension files of https://github.com/pykeen/pykeen.

 ## To start
 In order to install to run the extension files of pykeen clone the latest (1.4.1-dev) release of pykeen, by means of: